Vegas Loop Guide: Price, Map & How to Ride

 Final Thoughts

 So, you may be wondering.
 With all this convenience, doesn’t it get crowded at the loop?
 According to the management, the LVCC loop can transport more than 4,400 guests in just one hour.
-Moreover, every current vehicle in the loop can carry three passengers at a go, with future expansion expecting to have vehicles that can carry 12 passengers.
+The Boring Company says the larger Vegas Loop has already transported more than 3 million passengers through 8 stations, with the final system planned to serve up to 90,000 passengers per hour.

 The short time difference is not a problem for most convention attendees, but many are concerned about its safety in terms of fire hazards and accidents.
 The Boring Company has been able to put most guests’ minds at ease by ensuring Police and Fire Departments frequently test the systems.
 As far as the road goes, the Vegas Loop is the future of fast and safe commuting in Vegas.